“Visit Cape Town and history is never far from your grasp. It lingers in the air, a scent on the breezy, an explanation of circumstance.. ”

 The hotel is a pink oasis set right at the foot of the majestic Table Mountain.
-As our taxi took us from the airport into the city, Table Mountain loomed in front of us, almost resembling a giant foot jutting out from the landscape as the backdrop to the entire city.
+As my taxi took me from the airport into the city, Table Mountain loomed in front of me, almost resembling a giant foot jutting out from the landscape as the backdrop to the entire city.

-We were so fixated by the mountain that the immense splash of pink jolted us as we approached the hotel, and our eyes tore away from the mountain in awe.
-Our gasps of delight prompted our driver to divulge his knowledge of the place, with a bit of history…
+I was so fixated by the mountain that the immense splash of pink jolted me as I approached the hotel, and my eyes tore away from the mountain in awe.
+My gasps of delight prompted my driver to divulge his knowledge of the place, with a bit of history…

-The hotel first opened in 1899, and was the first property in Cape Town with hot and cold running water.
+The Mount Nelson Hotel first opened in 1899, and was the first property in Cape Town with hot and cold running water.
 In November 1918, it was painted pink for peace, as a celebration of the ending of World War I. Since then, many noble and famous people have made temporary homes here, such as Winston Churchill, John Lennon, the Dalai Lama and Nelson Mandela himself.

 “They call it the Blushing Icon of Cape Town,”

-our driver said, and the moniker could not be more accurate.
-Pink is the color of hope, love and passion; three qualities that we would come to understand the importance of.
+my driver said, and the moniker could not be more accurate.
+Pink is the color of hope, love and passion; three qualities that I would come to understand the importance of.
 Pink embodies the feeling of the vibrance of Cape Town and its residents.

 Over the last 100 years, the entire property has been beautifully restored and updated several times, to keep everything looking exquisite.